AdekolaToniloba/interiorConsultant/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo? => [here](https://intconsult.netlify.app/)
-- What was your experience? => It was a good experience, I had to do a little research for the hamburger menu and the nth-child as well as integrating vanilla javascript into the html and css, but they turned out fine.
+- What was your experience? => It was a good experience, I had to do a little research for the hamburger menu as well as integrating vanilla javascript into the html and css, but they turned out fine.
 - Your wisdom? :) Use Google 😏

 ### Built With